Jubblin/omni-gui/docs/FYNE_GUI_TREE_HIERARCHY.md

 - **Clusters**: Grouped under a "Clusters" folder when listing all clusters.
 - **MachineSets**: Grouped under a "MachineSets" folder, sorted alphabetically by name.
-- **Machines**: Grouped under a "Machines" folder when listing all machines.
+- **Machines**: Listed directly as children of the "Machines" resource-type-folder (no nested folder), sorted alphabetically by label.

 ### 3. Link Nodes